30. “Dinah” by Ethel Waters

 27. “Whispering” by Paul Whiteman

 Bandleader and orchestral director Paul Whiteman was known as the “King of Jazz.”
-However, that moniker is somewhat dubious today — Whiteman was one of the earliest and most popular jazzmen of the era, yet he was hardly the most original.
+However, this moniker is somewhat dubious today — Whiteman was one of the earliest and most popular jazzmen of the era, yet he was hardly the most original.
 His semi-classical arrangements blended jazz instrumentation with pop and dance (i.e. waltz), which connected easiest with upper-class white audiences.
 Nevertheless, “Whispering” — originally released in 1920 — remains a classic tune regardless of genre and social stature.
-Even if Whiteman’s orchestra was jazz in name only, it was still responsible for producing some very good music.
+Even if Whiteman’s orchestra was jazz in name only, it still produced some great music.

 26. “I Can’t Give You Anything but Love” by Louis Armstrong